College Research Experience for Undergraduates (REU): Sustainable Energy & Water in Coastal Regions

 Coastal areas in the US and Small Island Developing States have unique and sensitive ecosystems that provide crucial services such as fisheries and agricultural production.
 But existing methods to supply energy, manage water supplies, produce food, and treat waste streams are unsustainable, ineffective, and disconnected.
 This project aims to fill an urgent need for integrated, interdisciplinary research that will transform the understanding of the Energy/Water-nexus in coastal areas, towards creation of innovative solutions that simultaneously address these multidimensional challenges.

-The Wind Energy REU program allows undergraduates to perform hands-on summer research while earning a stipend of $500 per week, for 8-10 weeks.
+The Sustainable Energy & Water REU program allows undergraduates to perform hands-on summer research while earning a stipend of $500 per week, for 10 weeks.
 Participating students also may receive support for housing and eligible travel expenses.
-In addition to mentored research projects and a hands-on research field trip, students participate in weekly seminars on professional development and on the state of the art in wind energy research.
-This program provides undergraduates with a unique opportunity to network and collaborate with leaders in the field of wind energy.
+In addition to mentored research projects and a hands-on research field trip, students participate in weekly seminars on professional development and on the state of the art in wind energy and water research.
+This program provides undergraduates with a unique opportunity to network and collaborate with leaders in the field of sustainable energy and water.